 C- 2.8.3 Procedure

-Moisten 0.2 g of coated material of Ksharasutra with 0.5 ml % v/v hydrochloric acid for 5 min.
-Extract the mixture with 4 x 5 ml acetone by vortexing for 30 s, each at 0, 5th and 10th minute.
+Moisten 0.2 g of coated material of Ksharasutra with 0.5 ml percent v/v hydrochloric acid for 5 min.
+Extract the mixture with 4 × 5 ml acetone by vortexing for 30 s, each at 0, 5th and 10th minute.
 Pool the extracts, filter and make up the volume to 25 ml using acetone.
 Take 10 ml of the solution, evaporate at room temperature to about 0.1 ml.
 Apply quantitatively 0.1 ml of sample solution, 15 µl (1 mg/ml) solution of reference curcumin in acetone and 50 µl of acetone as blank on a chromatoplate.
 Develop the plate in chloroform: methanol (49 : 1).
 Mark the yellow coloured curcumin zone in reference, test sample and blank.

-Separate the spots and extract each with 5 x 4 ml methanol and make up the volume to 25 ml in each case.
+Separate the spots and extract each with 5 × 4 ml methanol and make up the volume to 25 ml in each case.
 Read the absorbance of methanol solution of coated material of Ksharasutra and curcumin after suitable dilution against blank at 418 nm.
 Calculate the percentage of curcumin in the sample with respect to the reference curcumin.

 C- 2.9 Sulphated Ash